 “Watch out!”
 Dennis cried.

 Jess and I ducked our heads just as a group of menacing tree branches missed us by a few inches.
-Crouching down with our hands plastered over our necks, we played the ‘don’t get beheaded’ game for a while longer until the bus stopped in the middle of nowhere.
+Crouching down with our hands splayed over our necks, we played the ‘don’t get beheaded’ game for a while longer until the bus stopped in the middle of nowhere.
 Suddenly, everyone was climbing down.
-Jess and I turned to Dennis.
+Jess and I turned to Dennis like baby ducks waiting for mother goose’s orders.

 “We have to get off now,” Dennis explained.
 “C’mon.”